Plotprojects/plot-phonegap-plugin/readme.md

 _plot.mailDebugLog()_

 Sends the collected debug log via mail.
 It will open your mail application to send the mail.

+### Function reference - Segmentation ###

+More information about this feature can be found on our documentation page: [http://www.plotprojects.com/documentation#phonegap_segmentation](http://www.plotprojects.com/documentation#phonegap_segmentation)

 _plot.setStringSegmentationProperty(property, value)_